frederik-schmidt/Lyft-bay-wheels/README.md

 - Bike share for all trip

 #### 1.2 Findings
-**Duration:** Most people use the bikes between 120 seconds and 1200 seconds.
+**Duration:** Most people use the bikes between 120 seconds and 1200 seconds.<br>
-**Over the day:** There are clear peaks at rush hour, i.e. between 7am and 9am and between 4pm and 6pm.
+**Over the day:** There are clear peaks at rush hour, i.e. between 7am and 9am and between 4pm and 6pm.<br>
-**Over the week:** The Bay Wheels service is all in all less popular at the weekend.
+**Over the week:** The Bay Wheels service is all in all less popular at the weekend.<br>
 **Over the year:** All in all, there are more bike rides in summer.
 In 2018, users did consistently more bike rides in the summer months.
-In 2019 however, there were peaks in March and October and the service was equally popular in January and June.
+In 2019 however, there were peaks in March and October and the service was equally popular in January and June.<br>
 **User types:**
 - Subscribers:
   – Account for 80% of all bike rides